lagdo/dbadmin-app/README.md

 Unlike other database management tools, Jaxon DbAdmin uses the Laravel authentication system instead of the database servers credentials to authenticate the application users.

 The database access code (and thus the provided features) originates from [Adminer](https://github.com/vrana/adminer).
+The original code was refactored to take advantage of the latest PHP features (namespaces, interfaces, DI, and so on), and separated into multiple Composer packages.

 ## Features and current status